cchromak/Birthday-Event-Creator/README.md

 This is what you will see:
 <p><img src="https://github.com/cchromak/Birthday-Event-Creator/blob/main/images/appSheet.png" width=700></p>

-Copy and paste the code from [BirthdayEventCreator.js](https://github.com/cchromak/Birthday-Event-Creator/blob/main/BirthdayEventCreator.js) in the text editor overwritting the empty start function.
+Copy and paste the code from [BirthdayEventCreator.js](https://github.com/cchromak/Birthday-Event-Creator/blob/main/BirthdayEventCreator.js) in the text editor overwritting the empty starter function.

 There are two important must do's at this point.
 Copy and paste your previously saved calender Id into two places in the code.
 They are on line 6 and 62.
 This id will take the place of the holder **YOUR_CALENDAR_ID_GOES_HERE_LEAVE_QUOTES**.
 As it says, leave the quotes.